 - Compliant: All recycling processes are compliant with local, state, and federal EPA laws.

-- Verified: All of our downstream smelters, refineries, and vendors have been vetted and certified to assure all of their processes follow R2 and ISO 14001:2004 standards and regulations.
+- Verified: All of our downstream smelters, refineries, and vendors have been vetted and certified to assure all of their processes conform to regulatory requirements and to standards to which we are certified.

 Either through our automated shredding and separation system or manual tear down line, all electronics will be broken down and separated to commodity levels; i.e. plastics, metal, circuit boards.
 These base commodities are then sent off to be refined, smelted, or recycled into clean commodities to be reused in worldwide production, a full-circle process.